chr15m/nostr-relay-research/XX.md

 ### Rate Limiting

-Relays SHOULD rate-limit `PING` requests to prevent abuse, for example by ignoring more than one `PING` every 10 seconds per WebSocket connection.
+Relays SHOULD rate-limit `PING` requests to prevent abuse, for example by ignoring more than one `PING` every minute per WebSocket connection.

 ### Client Caching

 Since the global relay set changes slowly over time, clients MAY cache their DHT routing table state locally.
 This enables faster lookups without requiring a full bootstrap process on each startup.

-Clients SHOULD refresh cached routing tables by performing periodic `FIND_NODE` lookups for random IDs, similar to relay bucket refreshing.
+Clients SHOULD refresh cached routing tables by performing periodic `FIND_RELAY` lookups for random IDs, similar to relay bucket refreshing.
 Cached routing tables older than 4 hours SHOULD be considered stale and refreshed.

 ### Cryptographic Integrity